 Use income verification as your primary filter

-In San Jose, this isn't optional — it's the tool that separates the paper millionaires from the men who actually have liquid income to be generous with.
-The platform covered in our California review has strong South Bay activity, and its income verification feature is particularly well-used by serious Silicon Valley members.
+In San Jose, this isn't optional.
+It's the tool that separates the paper millionaires from the men who actually have liquid income to spend.
+The platform covered in our California review has strong South Bay activity, and serious Silicon Valley members tend to use its income verification feature.

 Set your location to San Jose with a 25-mile radius.
-You'll capture profiles from Palo Alto and Stanford in the north down through Saratoga and Los Gatos in the west.
-Filter for verified income first, then read profiles for the other signals discussed above.
+You'll pick up profiles from Palo Alto and Stanford in the north, down through Saratoga and Los Gatos in the west.
+Filter for verified income first, then check profiles for the other signals above.
+Want a deeper look at Palo Alto specifically, including the VC culture, Sand Hill Road, and Stanford faculty wealth?
+See our dedicated Palo Alto Sugar Daddy guide.

 Verified Profiles Only